 - Sightseeing mentioned in the itinerary (including entrance fees where applicable)

 - 2-night stay in the Amazon Jungle, with jungle activities and the services of a native guide.

 - Train and bus to Machu Picchu (non-trekking trip), with a guided tour of Machu Picchu.

 - Boat cruise on the highest navigable lake in the world - Lake Titicaca, including the floating reed islands of the Uros people.

-- International flight from La Paz to Santiago on day 14.
+- All International flights including from La Paz to Santiago on day 14 of the tour.

 - Daily budget

 We have chosen a selection of some great optional activities to enhance your travel experience.
 You will need to cover any additional costs yourself.
 The below list is not exhaustive and should be used as a guide only.
 Prices are approximate and are for entrance only and don’t include transport to and from the sites or local guides unless indicated.
 All activities are subject to availability and it may not be possible to do all the activities listed in the time available at each destination.

 Where activities are considered medium or high risk, we work with operators whose safety and credentials we have sighted and assessed.
 This means that it is possible that you may find the same activity cheaper with another operator on the ground, however we cannot vouch for the safety or quality of that operator.
 Activities not listed below have not been assessed by us and as such our staff and leaders are unable to assist you with booking these activities.
 The decision to partake in any activity not listed is at your own discretion and risk.

 - Buenos Aires - Tango Show